department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="granite-1">Granite pre-World War I headstone</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="granite-1">Granite headstone</button>
 <div id="granite-1" class="usa-accordion-content">

 - **Dimensions**: <br>
 **A:** 12 inches wide by 42 inches tall by 3 inches thick <br>
 - **Lettering:** Lettering is raised inside a recessed shield

-**Note:** If you're requesting a pre-World War I granite headstone, check "Granite" in block 11 and write "YA" to choose your headstone size.
+**Note:** If you're requesting a granite headstone, check "Granite" in block 11 and write "YA" to choose your headstone size.

 </div>
 </li>

-### What can be inscribed on a pre-World War I headstone or marker?
+### What can be inscribed on a Civil War headstone or marker?

 Inscriptions for Union and Confederate soldiers are different.